csun-comp587-s20/assign1/README.md

 git commit
 ```

 This will bring up an editor (honoring the `$EDITOR` environment variable), allowing you to write a descriptive message (the _commit message_) for your commit.
-Once you save your message, your commit will be done.
+To save your message press `esc` then type in `:wq` and press `return`.Once you save your message, your commit will be done.
 You can verify that your commit did something like so:

 ```console